The Church of Jesus Christ of Latter-day Saints in Ireland: 1850–1870: Church expansion and decline

 In June 1850, two elders, Gilbert Clements and John Lindsay, were sent to Belfast to revive what was left of the church and missionary efforts.
 The branch in that area had disestablished itself and did not have a public place to hold meetings.
 The missionaries obtained a chapel that had previously been owned by the Baptist Church.
 At the same time that Clements and Lindsay were regathering the saints in Belfast, Elders Sutherland and Bowering were sent to preach in Dublin and were the first missionaries in that area.
 Because citizens there did not know much about the church, they held public lectures to increase awareness.
 By September, they had organized a branch in Dublin of six converts.

 Missionaries in Dublin faced increasing opposition from Protestant groups at Trinity College.
-They faced mobs, robbing, arson, and other violent acts, which unfortunately was not uncommon to Mormon missionaries during this time period.
+They faced mobs, robbing, arson, and other violent acts, which unfortunately was not uncommon to Church missionaries during this time period.
 Despite this persecution, missionaries continued to be sent to the area and were met with more success during the mid-1850s.
 The law of tithing was established in 1856, and church membership increased gradually.
 This success was abruptly halted, however, because Mormon missionaries from the United States who were serving in Northern Ireland were called home due to the Utah War in 1857.
 American missionaries did not return until 1861, but missionary efforts were continued by local church members.

 In the absence of missionaries, Ireland experienced a religious revival.
 Many Protestant sects attracted large congregations and the Irish peoples participated in more public devotion.
 Since there were no official representatives from the church, there were few converts during this time of religious focus, and Irish church members had very little contact with church leaders; church membership began to decline once more.
 Because missionary success had declined in the 1860s, church leaders encouraged members to emigrate to Utah to gather with the other Saints.
 American missionaries returned in 1861, but had little success.
 After several failed missionary efforts, the Irish mission was closed in 1867, and the Dublin and Belfast Conferences were placed under the care of the British Mission.